Military service is physically and mentally tough and every veteran's experience is different. Not every veteran serves at war — or even overseas.

 Putting veterans at ease

-AT-Ease is the DVA's health and wellbeing portal for veterans and their families, offering tailored information and self-help tools for the serving and ex-serving community.
+The Open Arms website for veterans and their families offers tailored information and self-help tools for the serving and ex-serving community.

 About 4 in every 5 veterans are male, and many have told the DVA that they are unlikely to deal with a wellbeing issue or see a health professional without the encouragement of a loved one.